 Still Life is the drawing and painting of items such as fruit, flowers and household objects, which are usually arranged on a table top or shelf.
 Over the centuries artists have chosen to paint still life objects for their symbolism, abstract qualities or simply their visual beauty.

-Our Landscapes gallery celebrates artwork from around the world based on the built environment.
+Our landscapes painting gallery celebrates artwork from around the world based on the built environment.
 It displays famous paintings of towns and buildings that have inspired artists to share their feelings about the surroundings we have constructed for ourselves.

 Animals in art have always been a popular subject.
 They are often depicted for their natural beauty and majesty, or as mythical or symbolic beasts.
 Sometimes they are portrayed as the hunter's prey, prize livestock, or more sentimentally as domestic pets.